polkadot-fellows/RFCs/text/0059-nodes-capabilities-discovery.md

 - **Archive provider**.
 This capability is a superset of **History provider**.
 In addition to the requirements of **History provider**, an implementation with this capability must be able to serve call proofs and storage proof requests of any block since the genesis up until and including their currently finalized block.
 - **Parachain bootnode** (only for relay chains).
 An implementation with this capability must be able to serve the network request described in RFC 8.

+More capabilities might be added in the future.

 In the context of the *head of chain provider*, the word "recent" means: any not-finalized-yet block that is equal to or an ancestor of a block that it has announced through a block announce, and any finalized block whose height is superior to its current finalized block minus **16**.
 This does *not* include blocks that have been pruned because they're not a descendant of its current finalized block.
 In other words, blocks that aren't a descendant of the current finalized block can be thrown away.
 A gap of blocks is required due to race conditions: when a node finalizes a block, it takes some time for its peers to be made aware of this, during which they might send requests concerning older blocks.
-The exact gap is arbitrary.
+The choice of the number of blocks in this gap is arbitrary.

 Substrate is currently by default a **head of chain provider** provider.
 After it has finished warp syncing, it downloads the list of old blocks, after which it becomes a **history provider**.
-If Substrate is instead configured as an archive node, then it downloads the state of all blocks since the genesis, after which it becomes an **archive provider**, **history provider**, and **head of chain provider**.
+If Substrate is instead configured as an archive node, then it downloads all blocks since the genesis and builds their state, after which it becomes an **archive provider**, **history provider**, and **head of chain provider**.
 If blocks pruning is enabled and the chain is a relay chain, then Substrate unfortunately doesn't implement any of these capabilities, not even **head of chain provider**.
 This is considered as a bug that should be fixed, see <https://github.com/paritytech/polkadot-sdk/issues/2733>.

 ### DHT provider registration